ianfhunter/Banshee/_doc/10 Character Creation/110_Birthright/111_building_your_birthright.md

 ---
-title: Species
+title: Building Your Birthright
-category: Character Creation
+category: Birthright
-order: 3
+order: 1
 ---

 # How it works